logicalsteps/ether-dev/README.md

 ![](images/etherdev-start.png)

 1. Open the Parity UI url as shown in your terminal along with given token (eg:http://13.229.123.120:8180/#/?token=EJJU-Zzay-9z6g-OaQF)
-    1. After opening the the URL shown in your terminal , it appears as below
+    1. After opening the the URL shown in your terminal, it appears as below
     ![](images/parityui-1.png)
     2. Click the check box shown, next at the bottom right corner a pop message appears.
 Select **APPROVE**
     3. Now select **Parity Wallet** icon